 Uluwatu temple is precariously located at the point of sheer cliff on the island’s southern peninsula.
-It is one of the oldest and most important temple in Bali, one of the six original territorial temple on the island.
+It is one of the oldest and most important temples in Bali, one of the six original territorial temples on the island.
 Travelers rave about Uluwatu Temple’s stunning cliff-side locale and beautiful architecture.
 This combination is rendered only more dramatic by the crashing of waves more than 200 feet below.

-This sacred site is located about 15 miles south Kuta, along the southern coast of Bali which offer a dramatic sunset view from the cliff top.
+This sacred site is located about 15 miles south Kuta, along the southern coast of Bali which offers a dramatic sunset view from the cliff top.
 However, on the cliff adjacent to the temple, one of Bali’s most memorable Kecak Dance performance can be witnessed everyday on sunset that begins at 6 p.m. every evening.
 On the whole, tourists really enjoy this cultural display and don’t mind paying the extra 100,000 rupiahs (roughly US$ 7) to watch.
 Bellow the temple is a large sea cave and Suluban Beach, one of the most famous surf spots on the island.

-Admission is IDR 30.000/person
+Admission is IDR 15.000/person.

 Find Uluwatu Temple Location On Google Map

 “I could have stayed here forever 💛 Watching as the sky change color over the seaside temple in Uluwatu” @alexandra_carson